Health Assured large logo

 Speeding offences are set out in the Road Traffics Act 2002 in which you will be issued with a fixed charge fine of €80 and 3 penalty points.
 Failure to pay fines within the time frame can result in increased fines and further penalty points being added to your licence.

-If you need to access to any support, our confidential helpline is available 24/7, 365.
+If you need to access to any support and have access to our EAP, our confidential helpline is available 24/7, 365.